JavaMajk/bug-dodger/README.md

 - [ ] Write my own soundtrack
 - [ ] Add cross device functionality
 - [ ] Add scorekeeping and usernames for top scores
+- [ ] Add effects to timer to make counting more dramatic as time runs out